What is the UKCAT?

 There is also some interactive tutorials and questions on the website to help you get some UKCAT revision and practice.

-You could also check out our blog on critical thinking test tips,
+You could also check out our blog on critical thinking test tips, which will give advice on the type of reasoning that will be required of you in the UKCAT tests.

 Top Tips for UKCAT revision